Your Open Day guide

-Before you arrive, take a look at our Open Day Guide for details of all talks and tours.
-So you’ll have plenty of time to plan your day.
+Take a look at our Open Day Guide a few weeks before the event for details of all talks and tours.
+You’ll have plenty of time to plan your day.

 The day before, check the weather forecast so you can dress appropriately come rain or shine – you’ll likely spend a few minutes outside getting between venues on our city campus.

 And, don’t forget to charge your phone so you can take snaps of anything you want to refer back to when you get home.